-Lecture: 1 hour per semester and Laboratory: 3 hours per semester
+Lecture: 1 hour per semester

 Instruction and practice in CPR and obstructed airway skills; should be taken as frequently as every three months by those persons who work with the public but have not needed to use the skill.
 American Heart Association recertification is required.